e16din/SimpleRecycler/README.md

 ## Out of the box:

-* HandyHolder: Asynchronous layout inflation
+* Asynchronous layout inflation
-* HandyHolder: Ripple-effect to items
+* Ripple-effect to items
-* HandyHolder: OnClickListener and handy OnViewsClickListener
+* OnClickListener and handy OnViewsClickListener
 * Headers and Footers like in the ListView
 * Custom Insertions between items
 * Paging with inner logic to load more data